Web Developer Salaries in Baltimore: An In-Depth Look

 The average entry-level salary for web developers.

-The average entry-level salary for web developers in Baltimore is $67,000.
+The average web developer entry-level salary in Baltimore is $67,000.
 This figure is based on a survey of more than 1,000 web developers across the United States conducted by Stack Overflow—a hiring platform for tech professionals.
 The average entry-level salary ranges from $53,000 in San Francisco to $74,000 in Washington DC.
 It’s important to note that the data set doesn’t include government employees or nonprofit workers (which means you need to make even more money).

 The average mid-career pay for web developers.